-- You will be notified of the date, time and location well in advance by the Internship Office. - You will present to the examiner, the supervising lecturer and the company supervisor. - o In principle, final presentations are open to the public, unless confidentiality is required. - The supervising lecturer or examiner will chair the session; he or she will keep track of the time, to ensure there is sufficient time for questions.
+- You will be notified of the date, time and location well in advance by the Internship Office. - You will present to the internal and external examiners, the supervising lecturer and the company supervisor.
+In principle, final presentations are open to the public, unless confidentiality is required. - The supervising lecturer or internal examiner will chair the session; he or she will keep track of the time, to ensure there is sufficient time for questions.
 The chair is responsible for keeping a written record of the presentation and defence (questions and answers). - The presentation should last a maximum of 20 minutes; if you choose, you may supplement your presentation with a demonstration. - After the presentation, there will be an opportunity to ask questions.
 You are required to answer, and may not cite confidentiality reasons.
-This is known as a defence. - After the presentation and defence an evaluation will take place, and the examiner will take charge.
-You (the student) and any audience that may be present will be asked to leave the room. - The examiner will identify relevant arguments that are important for the assessment, and assign a grade.
-If the examiner disagrees with the supervising lecturer's advice, he or she will state in writing the reasons for the disagreement. - You will be informed by the examiner of the result and the reasons behind it.
-If you have failed, you will be offered an additional feedback session. - By the day after your final presentation at the latest, you should electronically submit: - The slides from the interim presentation; - Photos/a video of the product, where applicable (you may have already submitted these with the interim report).
+This is known as a defence. - After the presentation and defence an evaluation will take place, and the internal examiner will take charge.
+You (the student) and any audience that may be present will be asked to leave the room. - The internal examiner will identify relevant arguments that are important for the assessment, and assign a grade.
+If the internal examiner disagrees with the supervising lecturer's advice, he or she will state in writing the reasons for the disagreement. - The internal examiner will inform you of the result and the reasons behind it.
+If you have failed, you will be offered an additional feedback session. - By the day after your final presentation at the latest, you should electronically submit: - The slides from the interim presentation;

+• Photos/a video of the product, where applicable (you may have already submitted these with the interim report).